Last will and testament of Adolf Hitler: Testament

 Witnessed by Goebbels, Bormann, General Wilhelm Burgdorf, and General Hans Krebs.

 On the afternoon of 30 April, about a day and a half after he signed his last will and testament, Hitler and Braun committed suicide.
-Within the next two days, Goebbels, Burgdorf and Krebs also committed suicide.
+Within the next two days, Goebbels, Burgdorf, and Krebs also committed suicide.
 Bormann's fate was unknown for decades, but the positive identification of his remains in 1998 indicated that he died fleeing on 2 May 1945 to avoid capture by the Soviet Red Army forces encircling Berlin.

 Authorship

-In his book The Bunker, James O'Donnell, after comparing the wording of Hitler's last testament to the writings and statements of both Hitler and Joseph Goebbels, concluded that Goebbels was at least partly responsible for helping Hitler write it.
+In his book The Bunker, James O'Donnell, after comparing the wording of Hitler's last testament to the writings and statements of both Hitler and Goebbels, concluded that Goebbels was at least partly responsible for helping Hitler write it.
 Junge stated that Hitler was reading from notes when he dictated the testament after midnight on 29 April.

 History of the documents

 Three messengers were assigned to take the will and political testament out of the besieged Führerbunker to ensure their presence for posterity.
 The first messenger was deputy press attaché Heinz Lorenz.
 He was arrested by the British while travelling under an alias as a journalist from Luxembourg.
 He revealed the existence of two more copies and messengers: Willy Johannmeyer, Hitler's army adjutant, and Bormann's adjutant SS-Standartenführer Wilhelm Zander.
 Zander was using the pseudonym "Friedrich Wilhelm Paustin" to travel, and was shortly apprehended along with Johannmeyer in the American zone of occupation.
 Thus, two copies of the papers ended up in American hands, and one set in British hands.
-The texts of the documents were published widely in the American and British press by January 1946 but the British Foreign Secretary, Ernest Bevin, considered restricting access to these documents.
+The texts of the documents were published widely in the American and British press by January 1946 but British Foreign Secretary, Ernest Bevin, considered restricting access to these documents.
 He feared they might become cult objects among the Germans.
 Since they were public knowledge already, the Americans did not share these concerns but nonetheless agreed to refrain from further publication of them.
-Hitler's testament and his marriage certificate were presented to U.S. President Harry S Truman.
+Hitler's testament and his marriage certificate were presented to US President Harry S. Truman.
 One set was placed on public display at the National Archives in Washington for several years.

 Hitler's original last will and testament is currently housed in the security vault of the National Archives at College Park in Maryland.